iandinwoodie/btrobber/README.md

 # btrobber

-Used to facilitate bluetooth handoff between an iMac in TDM and a MacBook Pro.
+A collection of scripts Used to facilitate bluetooth handoff between an iMac in TDM and a MacBook Pro.